/images/resources/howtos/integration/introspect-with-phantom-token.png

 On this page

-In most deployments it's desired to use reference tokens (opaque tokens) outside the internal network, and then JSON Web Tokens (JWTs) on the internal network.
-To achieve this the phantom token approach can be used.
-This tutorial describes how to setup the Curity Identity Server for Phantom Tokens.
+In most deployments, organizations should use reference tokens (opaque tokens) outside the internal network and then JSON Web Tokens (JWTs) within it.
+The phantom token approach allows for achieving this goal.
+You can find a detailed description of this pattern in the phantom token pattern article.
+This tutorial describes how to set up the Curity Identity Server for phantom tokens.

 1. Allow the introspection capability on the profile